 If you’re interested in visiting the Royal Grand Palace and the Emerald Buddha Temple as well as the floating market, check out this tour.

 You can visit Damnoen Saduak floating market, Royal Grand Palace and the Emerald Buddha Temple (Wat Phra Kaew) in one day with this tour.

 If you want to reach out to Kanchanaburi province as well while visiting Damnoen Saduak Floating Market, here’s a join-in tour you can book.

 +) Maeklong Railway Market & Amphawa Floating Market

 Maeklong Railway Market is another interesting spot you shouldn’t miss near Damnoen Saduak Market.
 This is called “the most dangerous market” in the world.
 The trains don’t come very often but when it does, you will get to witness how close the vendors and the train can get to each other.
 If you want to drop by this market before Damnoen Saduak, click here.

 Amphawa Floating Market is also located not so far away from Damnoen Saduak Market.
 It is not as big as Damnoen Saduak but it has more local shoppers and peaceful vibe.

-At the evening, you can get on a long tail motorboat to roam around the canal.
+In the evening, you can get on a long tail motorboat to roam around the canal.
 If you are lucky, you will catch some beautiful fireflies lighting up in the sky.
 If you interested in Amphawa market, click here for more details.

 Tip: Amphawa Floating Market only opens during Friday ~ Sunday.
 Keep that in mind when you schedule your travel.